RULES OF LINCOLN'S INN BAR REPRESENTATION COMMITTEE (Approved at the EGM on 22 January 2018)

 22. Those who are members of the Committee on the date when their ballots are cast are entitled to vote in elections for Chair of the Committee.

-23. The elections shall be conducted at such time and in such manner as the Chair shall from time to time decide, save that; a. the results shall be declared in the same year as the election was held, b. the term of the candidate(s) elected shall not commence until 1 January of the next year, c. the voting procedures and counting method will be identified in the notice that opens nominations for candidates.
+23. The elections shall be conducted at such time and in such manner as the Chair shall from time to time decide, save that; a. the results shall be declared in the same year as the election was held, b. in the case of Elected Memberships, the term of the candidate(s) elected shall not commence until 1 January of the next year, and in the case of the Chair Membership, the term of the candidate shall not commence until 1 August immediately following the election, c. the voting procedures and counting method will be identified in the notice that opens nominations for candidates.

 24. In the event that two or more candidates poll the same number of votes and the number of vacancies for those candidates to fill is less than the number of candidates polling the equality of votes, lots or an equally random equivalent shall be drawn in order to determine the winner(s).